 There are alternative cellulose processing methods including the one used for lyocell, sold under the brand name Tencel.
 The lyocell production uses a narrow range of hardwoods and some chemicals that are recycled.
 Lyocell has almost no pollution.
 The source wood can be from sustainable tree farms.
 The source wood can be chipped from the offcuts left over from timber milling.

-Instead of burning the wood offcuts to produce steam to run the timber mill, you use solar panels to power the machines and process the offcuts into lyocell. you would have to check the individual suppliers to see how well they stick to the ideal.
+Instead of burning the wood offcuts to produce steam to run the timber mill, you use solar panels to power the machines and process the offcuts into lyocell.
+You have to check the individual suppliers to see how well they stick to the ideal.

 Polyester is a popular plastic in clothing.
 Polyester is a typical plastic, horrible against your skin.
 A small percentage is added to some cotton clothing without spoiling the feel of cotton.
 Cheap "cotton/polyester" blends are mostly polyester with only a token amount of cotton added to let the brand misrepresent the product.
 Polyester does have the advantage of blocking the sun better than other fibres and is the main component of swimwear with a high sun protection factor.

 Polyester can be recycled.
 There are people recycling PET bottles as polyester cloth.
 There are some clothing manufacturers offering to take back old polyester clothes for recycling.
 There are no local recyclers.
 Australia would be a good place to recycle swimwear, board shorts, and SPF factor shirts because so many Australians swim and work outdoors.

 Without an active clothing recycling program, polyester is a bad choice.

 PET is polyester for bottles.
 PET cannot be recycled to new bottles because PET absorbs chemicals.
 In the rare cases where you see PET drink bottles made from "recycled" material, they are made from offcuts from regular bottle production, not from recycled material.